 Just like an eye test, a hearing test is a completely painless examination that’s over before you know it.
 And just like an eye test, it helps to have regular hearing tests so that any changes in your hearing test measurements can be monitored over time.

 - Video otoscopy: photographing the outer ear, eardrum and canal in full colour.
 This is for checking the general health of the outer ear and looking for any possible issues (wax, perforations, infections etc)

 - Pure tone audiometry to check your ability to hear a range of different sounds and determine whether there is a hearing loss (if any).

 - Speech in quiet and in noise testing.

 You’ll receive your results in a personal hearing health report and a trained audiologist will run through it with you to help you understand exactly what the results mean.
 They will then be able to advise you on your next steps; whether this is to help you with noise protection, to help you choose the right hearing aid or any other issues that need addressing.

 Gone are the days of bulky hearing aids, in the 21st-century hearing aids have transformed into super sleek and near-invisible devices packed full of tech.
 If your hearing test shows you will benefit from a hearing aid, there’s a whole market out there for you to pick from.

-Book a hearing test today
+Book a FREE Full Hearing Assessment today